-Acute phase proteins are plasma proteins which increase in concentration following infection, inflammation or trauma.
-The first acute phase protein to be recognized was discovered in humans by Tillet and Frances in 19301.
-Haptoglobin (Hp) is a heterogeneous plasma protein mostly synthesized in the liver.
-The haptoglobin monomer consist of two heavy chains, beta chains (40 kD) and two light chains, alpha chains, alpha 1 (9 kD) and alpha 2 (16 kD) that are linked by disulfide bonds.
+Acute phase proteins are plasma proteins which concentration following increase in infection. inflammation or trauma.
+The first acute phase protein to be recognized was discovered in Human by Tillet and Frances in 19301.
+Haptoglobin (Hp) is a heterogeneous plasma protein mostly synthesized by the liver.
+The haptoglobin monomer consist of two heavy chains, beta chains (40 kD) and two light chains, alpha chains, alpha 1 (9 kD) and alpha 2 (16 kD) that are linked disulfide bonds.
 The three major haptoglobin types are; Hp1-1 which is monomeric (98kD), Hp1-2 is polymeric at about 200 kD, and Hp2-2 at about 400 kD.
-The haptoglobin level in serum rise quickly following acute tissue damage within 24 to 48 hours and also falls very rapidly once the stimulus is removed.
+The levels in serum rise quickly following acute tissue damage within 24 to 48 hours and also fall very rapidly once the stimulus is removed.
 In fact, Hp level are decreased in hemolytic anemia.
 Hp has a high affinity for hemoglobin (Hb) and its function appears to be to prevent loss of Hb in urine which would lead to loss of iron.
-Investigations over the past few years have shown that quantification of Hp in plasma or serum can provide valuable diagnostic information in the detection, prognosis, monitoring of disease not only in humans, but in companion animals and farm herds as well2.
+Investigations over the past few years have shown that quantification of Hp in plasma or serum can provide valuable diagnostic information in the detection, prognosis, and monitoring of disease not only in Human, but in companion animals and farm herds as well2.